 63 dogs seized from suspected dog fighting operation

-ATLANTA – Federal agents have seized more than 60 dogs after discovering blood-stained carpet at the site of a suspected dogfighting pit in rural Georgia.
+ATLANTA – Federal agents have seized 63 dogs after discovering blood-stained carpet at the site of a suspected dogfighting pit in rural Georgia.

 Prosecutors say state troopers pulled over four vehicles March 17 and found a pit bull covered in blood.